-Contact the National Import Reliefs Unit for more information on these special circumstances.
+- professional and personal effects returning with returning UK expatriates Contact the National Import Reliefs Unit for more information on these special circumstances

 Before you claim

-You should check if your goods are strictly controlled and if you will need an import licence.
+You should check if your goods are strictly controlled and if you’ll need an import licence.

 When you get the commodity code for your goods using the tariff it will tell you if you need a license.

 You should claim relief at the time of import.
 If you do not do this, we may accept a late claim and repay the appropriate charges subject to conditions.